One of the most eye opening moments of my Executive MBA was our short one day course on Negotiation.

 - What would be the minimum terms you would accept?

 - What will be your starting position? — the maximum you will push for

 About the other side

-- What do you think are their goals?
+- What do you think their goals are?
 How do you think they prioritise them?

 - What do you think is their BATNA?

-- What do you think would be minimum terms they would accept?
+- What do you think the minimum terms they would accept would be?